Emergency preparedness for elderly parents living alone

 You can't prevent all emergencies, but you can prepare for the kinds that are most likely to happen.
 If your parent is in a region that gets winter storms, you need to plan for power outages and snow.
 If they're in an area with hurricanes or tornadoes, you need to plan for severe weather and sheltering.
 If your parent is elderly and alone, you need to plan for them having a fall or medical emergency with no one there to know about it.

 Medical emergencies happen fast.
 Your parent has a heart attack or stroke and they need to call 911.
-Do they know how to do that?
 Can they reach their phone?
 Are they too confused to explain where they are?
 Some older people have had strokes that affect speech and they can't tell someone what's wrong.
 Do they have a medical alert system?
 Do they have a system for you to know something went wrong?

 Nighttime is a particular risk time.
 If your parent falls in the middle of the night, they might be on the floor for hours before anyone knows.
 They might become cold.
 Their blood pressure might drop.
 They might not be able to get their phone.
 Some people will try to get up and fall again, making things worse.
 If no one checks on them until the next day, things have deteriorated significantly.

 Weather emergencies matter.
 A major winter storm knocks out power.
 Your parent can't heat the house.
 Can't charge their phone.
 Can't use the electric stove if they wanted to cook.
 A summer heat wave, and your parent can't keep the house cool.
-An ice storm and your parent can't leave the house because it's dangerous.
+The Administration for Community Living notes that older adults are disproportionately affected by extreme heat events, with adults over 65 accounting for a significant share of heat-related hospitalizations.
 Do they have supplies?
 Do they know what to do?

 Essential Preparations